sonic-net/SONiC/doc/pins/critical_state_hld.md

 ![drawing](images/critical_state_hld_architecture_design.png)

 Redis DB will be used as the main source of critical state and alarm information.
 Applications/system will write the critical error information into the DB.
-External exposing interfaces, such as P4RT and gNMI, will subscribe to the system critical state information.
+Externally exposed interfaces, such as P4RT and gNMI, will subscribe to the system critical state information.
 When the system is in critical state, external facing APIs will block further write requests while allowing read requests.
 The gNMI component will also raise an [OpenConfig alarm](https://github.com/openconfig/public/blob/master/release/models/system/openconfig-alarms.yang) when the system is in critical state.

+While outside the scope of the initial proposal, it is possible to extend critical state to local control plane components as well.
+For example, FRR could detect whether the system has entered critical state and avoid writing new routes into the FIB.

 ## High-Level Design